tian1327/SWIFT/README.md

 </div>

 We investigate the failures of representative semi-supervised learning methods, e.g., FixMatch and DebiasPL, in the challenging few-shot setup for finetuning a pretrained VLM.
-Our analyses reveal the root cause in the rather ``flat'' softmax probabilities from contrastively pretrained VLMs, which leads to weak supervision and zero utilization of pseudo-labeled data.
+Our analyses reveal the root cause in the rather ''flat'' softmax probabilities from contrastively pretrained VLMs, which leads to weak supervision and zero utilization of pseudo-labeled data.

 To address this, we propose simple-yet-effective remedies, including classifier initialization and temperature tuning.
 Building upon these insights, our final method SWIFT effectively finetunes a VLM on limited labeled data, abundant unlabeled data, and task-relevant retrieved data.
 SWIFT outperforms recent FSL and SSL methods by 5% accuracy across five benchmarks, even rivalling fully supervised finetuning with all labels.